 Physics and Biology

-We require at least 8-10 hours of Physics and/or Biology.
+We require at least 8-10 hours of Physics and/or Biological Sciences.
 There are various options for satisfying this requirement:

-One semester of Physics and one semester of Biology.
-The Physics can be either 105/106 or 141.
-The Biological Science courses can be either 100 or 101.
-Note that we strongly urge, however, that students complete the entire year’s sequence in Physics, whether or not they take Biology.
+One semester of Physics and one semester of Biological Sciences.
+The Physics course can be either 131 or 141.
+The Biological Sciences course can be either 110 or 120.

 Students who want to minor in Earth and Environmental Sciences must take 18 credit hours, chosen with approval of the Department of Earth and Environmental Sciences undergraduate advisor.
 A maximum of 10 credit hours may be at the 100 level.
 At least 9 credit hours must be taken at the 200 level or above.